Anonymous-AAA/OS_LAB/Assignments/Stage_17/notes.md

 2. Why didnt we make changes in process table entry of user stack in int9?
 (Ig it is used only when the process invokes a system call and then it takes care of it)

+3. Is multipush() and multipop() necessary everywhere in module to module call?
+(Ig its not required , but its better to follow convention).

+4. How to check whether a page table entry is valid ?
+(To see what I did,go to mod_1.spl).